Teolabar03/KataHira/README.md

 **KataHira** is an advanced graphical trainer for learning **Hiragana** and **Katakana**, the Japanese syllabaries.
 Built with Python and Tkinter, this app is designed to help users improve their kana recognition through adaptive questioning based on performance statistics.

+The images used are for placeholder purposes only.
+The rights belong to the respective image owners and must be replaced if the project is used.

 ---